System Design Space

 Typical antipatterns

-Store sensitive data in telemetry/logging without redaction.
+Storing sensitive data in telemetry or logs without masking and redaction.

 References